voxpupuli/agtm/types-and-providers.md

 Global validation does/is used to Y. Best practices HAS SOME THOUGHTS ABOUT WHAT'S BEST.

+Type validations allow you to verify that the contents of your resource parameters conform to various validation rules.
+There are two sorts of validation, parameter and global.
+Parameter validation, referred to as simply 'validation' is for inspecting and verifying the contents of a single parameter.
+Global validation can be used to ensure that multiple parameters conform.
+An example might be making sure that two conflicting parameters are never set together.
+Best practices recommends validating as much of your potential input as possible.

 First we'll look at some global validation in our ssh module.
-X  We do this by calling the validate method and passing it a block of things to test.
+We do this by calling the validate method and passing it a block of things to test.
 In our type we just need to make sure that `forward_server` and `forward_port` are set if we’re not in SOCKS mode.

 If either of these conditions aren’t true, we call fail() with a reason.
-[Intro to what this code is, what it's doing, and where it goes.]

 ```
   validate do